Project-SafeShop/SafeShop_Camera_MaskDetection/README.md

   7. Save your inference graph and your Face Mask Detector is ready to launch!

 #### Resources used:
-1. Images used for training model from [Kaggle Dataset](https://www.kaggle.com/andrewmvd/face-mask-detection)
+1. Images used for training model from [Kaggle Dataset](https://www.kaggle.com/andrewmvd/face-mask-detection) (Images from testing were scraped from the net)
 2. A great [video tutorial]((https://www.youtube.com/watch?v=Rgpfk6eYxJA) from Edje Electronics